 Catch Up Strategy

-At Houghton School, we are using the catch up funding allocation to provide the following:
+At Houghton School, we used our 2020-2021 catch up funding allocation to provide the following:

 - Additional release time for teachers during afternoons, delivered by a qualified HLTA or Cover Supervisor, to allow for one to one or small group targeted teaching groups by qualified teachers.